 From my experience, this error usually is made by online gift stores (in the broad sense) and online clothing shops.
 Unfortunately, the complete lack of a text description of the product virtually puts an end to the chances of the page being in the top 10 of a search engine query, even in the case of low-frequency queries.
 So be sure to add a description to the item card; do not kill your page’s chances.

 Lack of Product Description

 For example, these boots.
 Nothing special, just boots.
-Of course, the picture speaks a thousand words, but the search engines cannot see images.
+Of course, a picture speaks a thousand words, but search engines cannot see images.
 So make sure to add a description of the product.

 Only write quality descriptive content that helps your customers make purchasing decisions.